Unlock the full kit

 Maker · Exystems, LLC

 So I started keeping a list.
-The glitches I caught in myself, then the ones I caught in people I love, then the ones running at industrial scale — whole sectors quietly tuned to exploit Loss Aversion and Authority and Default Bias.
-The list grew past anything I could find anywhere else.
-231 entries, every one named, illustrated, sourced.
-Most days I work on this from a tiny desk in Pennsylvania, fueled by too much coffee and a real suspicion that the people quietest about their blind spots are the ones bleeding the most money to them.
+I built tools to drill what I was learning — a quiz that picks at the ones I miss, a swipe deck with spaced repetition, a worksheet I run on any decision I'm twitchy about, a personal blindspots dashboard that surfaces the ones I keep falling for.
+The list grew past anything I could find anywhere else: 231 entries, every one named, illustrated, sourced.
+I work on this from a desk piled with bias books and too much coffee, with a real suspicion that the people quietest about their blind spots are the ones bleeding the most money to them.

 — Alexander